TD Investors Have Opportunity To Lead Toronto-Dominion Bank Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of The Toronto-Dominion bank (NYSE: TD ) between February 29, 2024 and October 9, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court no later than December 23, 2024.
+Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of The Toronto-Dominion bank (NYSE: TD ) between February 29, 2024 and October 9, 2024, both dates inclusive (the "Class Period"), of the important December 23, 2024 lead plaintiff deadline.

 So what: If you purchased TD securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.